graphlab-fr/cosma/README.md

 npm run test:unit -- --runTestsByPath <filepath> --verbose --watchAll
 ```

+You can also run the unit tests in an isolated Linux environment using Docker.
+See `docs/docker.md`.
+This is useful to reproduce issues on a clean system or to avoid installing Node.js locally.

 **E2E testing**: generate Cosma's .html and .md files and make some asserts on.
 Uses [Cypress](https://www.cypress.io/).